TDMNS/SamuraiPermissionFlow/README.md

 Without this key, iOS may terminate the app when requesting authorization.

+Note: Location Services must be enabled on the device.
+If Location Services are disabled globally, iOS may not show the regular permission request flow.

 ## Open Settings

 If the user denied permission, iOS usually does not show the system permission alert again.
 In this case, open the app settings screen: